-Just to the right of this building, and in the middle of North River Street, ca. 1850, stood the Chapman Building.
+Just to the right of this building, and in the middle of North River Street, c.
+1850, stood the original Chapman Building.

-Samuel Chapman, one of Waterford’s founders, built a two-story storefront building out of limestone and field stone that was taken from the river just north of the Waterford dam.
+Samuel Chapman, one of Waterford’s founders, built a two-story storefront building made of limestone and field stone that was taken from the river just north of the Waterford dam.

 Chapman located his law office on the second floor.
 In the early 1870s, his daughters, Imogene and Ellen opened and operated a millinery store on the first floor.
 The sisters ran their establishment for 42 years until a few years before Imogene’s death in 1915.

-It is unknown when the Chapman Millinery Store moved to the building next door to the west, which is now occupied by Absolutely Waterford.
+It is unknown when the Chapman Millinery Store moved to the building next door to the west.

 ‘Home of the Golden Crust Bread’